What Makes Chinese so Vietnamese?

-In this chapter the author will discuss about (1) the core C linguistic elements in V that are actually the other form of transcendence beyond the biological mutation of the V with that of the C immigrants, mostly via cross-marriage that has been carried on for the last 2200 years over their social intercourses, (2) main historical factors that cause the denial of the above fact caused by historical antagonism from both sides in the first place which causes poor judgment on the origin of VS etymology, and (3) the reasons why it matters so much that V etymology could only be discriminately weighed on the sinitic scale as the most decisive factor in the V linguistic development in the postulation, that is, the C connection.
+In this chapter the author will discuss about (1) the core C linguistic elements in V that are actually the other form of transcendence beyond the biological mutation of the V with that of the C immigrants, mostly via cross-marriage that has been carried on for the last 2200 years over their social intercourse, (2) main historical factors that lead to the negation of the fact thanks to historical antagonism from both sides in the first place, causing biased judgment on the origin of VS etymology, and (3) the reasons why it matters so much that V etymology could mainly be discriminately weighed on the sinitic scale as the most decisive factor in the V linguistic development in the postulation, that is, the C connection.

 A) Is it Chinese or Vietnamese?

 Is it Chinese or Vietnamese?
 Is it a loanword or an aboriginal form?
-We are talking about the plausibility of an etymon which is plausibly cognate to each other, for example, 'sông' for *krong that gives rise to 江 jiāng (river), an irreplaceable lexicon in C, just like a member its sinitized national of Yue descents.
-On this pecific phonetic shell under the form [C+V+C] which represents a majority of all existing lexicons in both V and C vocabulary), a morphemic attribute -- such as its tonality -- of a V lexeme /sowŋ/ is characteristically of the same nature of the ancient root /*krowŋ/.
-Such a linguistic build is parallel to that of genetic stock that has formed the same biological physique, e.g. 'Is she C or V?'.
+We are talking about the plausibility of an etymon which is plausibly cognate to each other, for example, 'sông' for *krong that gives rise to 江 jiāng (river), an irreplaceable word in C, just like a member its sinicized nationals of Yue descents.
+On this specific phonetic shell in the form [C+V+C] which represents a majority of all existing lexicons in both V and C vocabulary, a morphemic attribute -- such as its tonality -- of a V lexeme /sowŋ/ is characteristically of the same nature of the ancient root /*krowŋ/.
+Such a linguistic build is parallel to that of genetic stock that has formed the same biological physique, e.g., 'Is she C or V?'.
 Metaphorically, what counts is not the mechanics of bio-engineering that grafts C branches onto the trunk of the V tree but the bio-genomes that bear similar fruits, branches, leaves, flowers like other trees.

-The people of VN are of racial mixture of earlier natives in the regions, including those of the ancient China's mainland and Annam northern parts of territories, with those racially-mixed Han soldiers from the northern part of the Han Empire and the later C immigrants who kept coming throughout periods of C colonization since 111 BC and beyond.
-We have made a round trip back to the history of the most related countries, China and Vietnam, that is how their languages are related.
-It is said that VN did have her own written works -- scribed in C, though -- prior to her becoming an independent state in 939 AD, but when the Chinese colonists left the country, they had destroyed or taken home with them all available books.
-That is why there existed no paper records in the country to be found before then in order to investigate earlier records on the ancient Annamese language.
-Remember that the ancient VN had been about 1000 years until then having continued to be a prefecture under Tang's rule.
-In other word, her own history had been an extended continuation of China after that period.
-China's history is, hence, an indispensable part of that of Vietnam.
+The people of VN are of racial mixture of earlier natives in the regions from China South to North VN, including those of the ancient China's northeastern and Annam's northwestern territories, respectively, with those racially-mixed Han soldiers from the northern part of the Han Empire and the later C immigrants who kept coming throughout periods of C colonization since 111 BC and beyond.
+We have made a round trip back to the history of the most related countries, China and VN, that is how their languages are affiliated.
+It is said that VN did have her own written record and literary works -- scribed in C, of course -- prior to her becoming an independent state in 939 AD.

 Map of the Zhou Dynasty

-As said, altogether, such mixed Han elements had infiltrated into such VN's native sphere for a total of more than two thousand years since the first waves of the Han expansionists advanced southward beyond China South region further into their newly acquired territories and annexed parts of them into their newly unified empire.
-Many of BaiYue (百越 or BachViet) natives, as a result, were displaced from their ancient northern base, as perceived by a V, originally in Lake Dongtinghu region of China's Hunan Province, to other places in VN's Red River Delta's perimeters at present time.
+As said, altogether, such mixed Han elements had infiltrated into VN's native sphere for a total of more than 2200 years since the first waves of the Han expansionists with their foot soldiers advanced southward beyond China South region further into their newly acquired territories and annexed parts of them into their newly unified empire.
+Many of BaiYue (百越 or BachViet) natives, as a result, were displaced from their ancient northern base, as perceived by an older school of scholars, V, originally in Lake Dongtinghu (洞庭湖) region of China's Hunan Province, to other places in VN's Red River Delta's perimeters at present time.

 Map of the Han Dynasty

-To understand the matter better, one can compare such postulation of the V origin with some other similar national developments that had taken on the same path establishing a new nation, multi-racially, regardless of specific ethnicity origin, that was how Annamese entity emerged 2200 years ago.
-For example, our contemporary history has witnessed the three consecutive prime ministers of Singapore and all Taiwan's presidents, like their fellow countrymen, are all of C origin, and they take pride in themselves as Singaporean and Taiwanese, respectively, in a proud manner that goes hand in hand with one's national identity.
-The Viets today feel the same way, even much more understandably arrogant for their gung ho attitude throughout their long history, succeeding in acquisition of stretches of lands, one by one, that used to belong to the now extinct Kingdom of Champa and, partly, of the Khmer Kingdom (Cambodia), in the context that it actually does not matter much what their actual origin is genetically; it is their country of birth that counts, for which they have fought more than 1000 years one generation after another to throw off the yokes of colonialzation put on by the much bigger bullies from the north, internationally known as China.
-Like today's Taiwanese for Taiwan, they are holding tight on the precious status-quo, their national independence, for which the Tibetan people have been still struggling for since the 10th century.
+To understand the matter better, one can compare such postulation of the origin of the V people with some other similar national developments that had taken on the same path establishing a new nation, multi-racially, regardless of specific ethnicity origin, that was how Annamese entity emerged 2200 years ago.
+For example, our contemporary history has witnessed the three consecutive prime ministers of Singapore and all Taiwan's presidents, like their fellow countrymen, are all of C origin in terms of where their ancestors come from, and they take pride in themselves as Singaporean and Taiwanese, respectively, in such a proud manner that goes hand in hand with one's national identity.
+The modern V feel the same way today, even much more understandably arrogant for their gung ho attitude throughout their long history, succeeding in acquisition of stretches of lands, one by one, that used to belong to the now extinct Kingdom of Champa and, partly, of the Khmer Kingdom (currently Cambodia), in the context that it actually does not matter much what their actual origin is genetically; it is their country of birth that counts, for which they have fought more than 1000 years one generation after another to throw off the yokes of colonialization thrown upon by the much bigger bullies from the north, internationally known as China.
+Like today's Taiwanese for Taiwan, the V are holding tight on the precious status-quo, their national independence, for which the Tibetan people have been still struggling for since the 10th century.